JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

 7. Future Work:

     Take home:
       - ModelKinds: the models can continue to be examined, and more relationships between them and 'code' can be made, so that they can find their way into the generated source code.

       - Typing: more terms can be added, typed representations of external functions and variables can be added, and numeric expressions lack information about dimension and units.

       - ChunkDB: UIDs and the Chunk types themselves are left largely as 'unknowns'.

     Outline: N/A.

 8. Conclusion:

-    Take home: Re-statement of achievements.
+   Take home: Re-statement of achievements:
+     - ModelKinds implementation
+     - Typing the expression language
+     - Enabled dynamic chunk registration, and typed UID references